thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 ## Additional datasources

-Additional datasources are auxiliary data sources that can be used for processing, filtering, or overlaying data on the main entities.
+**Additional datasources** are auxiliary data sources that can be used for processing, filtering, or overlaying data on the main entities.
 They are often used in map overlay features or tooltips when additional context or information needs to be provided.

+{% include images-gallery.html imageCollection="additional-datasources" %}

 ## Map controls

-Map Controls are settings for configuring map control buttons within the widget.
+**Map controls** are settings for configuring map control buttons within the widget.
 They allow you to:
-- Specify the position of control elements (e.g., top-left, bottom-right, etc.);
+- Specify the **position of control elements** (e.g., top-left, bottom-right, etc.);
-- Configure zoom interactions (via buttons, mouse wheel, or double-click);
+- Configure **zoom** interactions (via buttons, mouse wheel, or double-click);
-- Choose the zoom scale units: metric or imperial.
+- Choose the zoom **scale units**: metric or imperial.

 {% include images-gallery.html imageCollection="map-controls" %}